meowsus/wagemage/README.md

 ## Code of Conduct

-Everyone interacting in the Codeslave project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/meowsus/codeslave/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Wagemage project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/meowsus/wagemage/blob/master/CODE_OF_CONDUCT.md).